Connecting Open Broadcaster Software (OBS) to Switchboard

 Congratulations!
 You've successfully connected OBS with your Switchboard Account.

-Ready to Go Live!
+Part 4: Ready to Go Live!

 Now that you’ve set up OBS with scenes and connected it with Switchboard, you are ready to GO LIVE and start multistreaming.

-Press the Start Streaming button.
+In OBS, Press the Start Streaming button.

 startStreaming__controls.png